 You can put a search head cluster member into manual detention to allow for activities such as search head cluster rolling upgrades, rolling restart, or maintenance operations.
 When a search head cluster member is in manual detention, it stops accepting all new searches from the search scheduler or from users.
 Existing ad-hoc and scheduled search jobs run to completion.
 New scheduled searches are distributed by the captain to search head cluster members that are up and not in detention.
 You can run new ad-hoc searches against other members of the search head cluster.
 The search head in detention continues to participate in most cluster operations, such as captain election and conf replication, with the exception of search artifact replication.

-You can put a search head cluster member in detention via the CLI, REST endpoint, or via the server.conf file.
+You can put a search head cluster member in detention using Splunk Web, the CLI, REST API, or editing the server.conf file.

 When you manually put a search head cluster member into the detention state, it remains in detention until you remove it from detention, and the detention state persists through a restart.